Long Fall technique is more versatile?

 Can this rod also be used for slow pitch jerking?

 The long fall technique is basically a simple method.
-Lift it all the way, and drop it all the way without reeling.
+Lift it all the way, and let it free fall all the way without reeling.
 So the long fall rod is longer than slow pitch rod to maximize the fall length.

 The long fall technique can be applicable in tough situations with a lot of water influence.
 You have a lot of line slack in the water and your small actions would be canceled by the water influence.
 The long fall technique can move your jig simply because the stroke is longer.
 Also because you can put on the heavier jig and you can just do the simply long lift and long fall.